Tuesday, July 24, 2018

 Ship windows come in different sizes and shapes.
 Obscure window shapes such as trapezoids, triangles, circles and inverted Rhombus’s are some of the variety of weird and wonderful windows found onboard new and old ships alike!
 Often the installation and functionality of window blinds is not considered during the initial vessel design which can create a ‘headache’ for outfitters and interior designers.
 Finding window blind solutions that function correctly and that look good on irregular shaped windows can prove a challenge, even for the most experienced outfitter or interior designer.

-With over 20 years of experience in the Maritime Industry, SOLARGLIDE is a leading supplier of window covering solutions to the marine industry.
+With more than 20 years' experience in the maritime Industry, SOLARGLIDE is a leading supplier of window covering solutions to the marine industry.
 The company designs and manufactures bespoke blind & screen solutions for irregular and awkward windows.
 This includes windows that are sloped, curved, on the ceiling, located in out of reach places or obscured by obstructions such as window wiper units.
 SOLARGLIDE provide the complete solution package, from the collection of window dimensions, through to manufacture, delivery, installation, training and aftercare services.

 Norwegian Cruise Lines (NCL) contacted SOLARGLIDE in early 2018 looking for a solution for 46 ‘irregular’ windows for their four forward luxury suites on Deck 12 of the cruise liner MV Norwegian Star.
 They had tried many window dressings on these windows over the years, but none of them had fully satisfied the requirements expected of NCL.
 Whilst the previous 3rd party attempt of luxury roman blinds looked impressive, the functionality of these blinds wasn’t great, and NCL was looking for an improved solution.